 There is no guarantee that funds will be available to make awards for this Federal funding opportunity or that any proposal will be selected for funding.
 If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, they do so at their own risk of these costs not being included in a subsequent award.
-In no event will NOAA or the Department of Commerce be responsible for any proposal preparation costs.
+In no event will NOAA or the DOC be responsible for any proposal preparation costs.
 In addition, NOAA and DOC will not be responsible for proposal or project costs if this program fails to receive funding.
-Recipients and sub-recipients are subject to all federal laws and agency policies, regulations, and procedures applicable to federal financial assistance awards.
-Applicants must be in good standing with all existing NOAA grants and/or cooperative funding agreements in order to receive funds under this announcement.
+Recipients and sub-recipients are